Auriana/TWEB_Project1/DIMMI.md

 He we have 3 blocks:
 1) **The PDF view** : allows to see and navigate through the slides.
-2) **The audience live** : this is the chat of the lecture, where the viewers can write his/her questions/comments from the field name "My inputs".
+2) **The audience live** : this is the chat of the lecture, where the viewers can write his/her questions or comments from the field name "My inputs".
-3) **The audience requests** : there are 4 types of " user requests" :
+He/she can either enter an input (for questions for instance) or use a " user requests" :
 	* "Slow down"
 	* "Louder"
 	* "I'm lost"
 	* "Interesting"
 The user can press on the button matching his/her mood, as often as he/she wishes.

-The "Exit" button allows to quit the lecture (a alert will ask if the user is sure about doing this).
+The "Exit the lecture" button allows to quit the lecture (a alert will ask if the user is sure about doing this).

 ### 4.6 Settings Page